 Brian Laundrie's last contact with sister Cassandra in question as manhunt intensifies

-Cassandra Laundrie previously said that the last time she spoke to her brother was when he returned home to Florida
+Cassandra Laundrie had said last time she spoke to brother was when he returned to Florida

-It's unclear as to when Brian Laundrie’'s sister, Cassandra Laundrie, last saw her fugitive brother wanted on debit card fraud charges and named as a person of interest in the death of Gabby Petito.
+It's unclear as to when Brian Laundrie's sister, Cassandra Laundrie, last saw her fugitive brother wanted on debit card fraud charges and named a person of interest in the death of Gabby Petito.

 Cassandra Laundrie told ABC's "Good Morning America" in an interview published on Sept.
 17 that the last time she spoke to her brother was when he returned home to Florida without Petito.
-That date, according to the family, was on September 1.
-But the Laundrie family's attorney, Steven Bertolino, says the last time Cassandra Laundrie saw Brian was five days later, on September 6.
+That date, according to the family, was on Sept.
+1. But the Laundrie family's attorney, Steven Bertolino, said the last time Cassandra Laundrie saw Brian was five days later, on Sept.
+6.

 "Law enforcement agencies are well aware of these dates.
 Any prior communication by Cassie that does not reflect these dates is simply a difference of relating an answer to a question misinterpreted by Cassie or poorly posed by the inquirer," Bertolino said.